wandevs/iWan-java-sdk/README.md

 ```

 ### Initial Wanj instance by default configuration
-If you won't config the URL, that the 3rd parameter is set to "null", the SDK will connect to `"api.wanchain.org:8443"' by default:
+If you won't config the URL, that the 3rd parameter is set to `null`, the SDK will connect to `api.wanchain.org:8443` by default:
 ```bash
 Wanj javaApi = new Wanj(YourApiKey, YourSecretKey, null);
 ```